angristan/awesome-stars/README.md

 - [discoveries](https://github.com/DeckHack/discoveries) - :mag: TweetDeck internals, explained for you!
 - [cdnjs](https://github.com/cdnjs/cdnjs) - 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers.
 - [git-bomb](https://github.com/Katee/git-bomb) - A (nearly) uncloneable repo
-- [paper](https://github.com/DemocracyEarth/paper) - 📄 On decentralized digital democracy.
+- [paper](https://github.com/DemocracyEarth/paper) - On self sovereign human identity.
+- [WoeUSB](https://github.com/slacka/WoeUSB) - WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
+It is a fork of Congelli501's WinUSB.
 - [linux-intel-undervolt](https://github.com/mihic/linux-intel-undervolt) - Guide to linux undervolting for Haswell and never Intel CPUs
 - [ledger-nano-s](https://github.com/LedgerHQ/ledger-nano-s) - Ledger Nano S, a personal security device from Ledger (blockchain / bitcoin / ethereum / FIDO)
 - [dash-roadmap](https://github.com/dashpay/dash-roadmap) - Previous versions of Dash Core Group Roadmap for historical purposes